 Program Biologist – Columbia Wetlands Waterbird Survey

 To read the magazine article in PHOTONews Magazine featuring CWWS click here.

-This program is supported by: Bird Studies Canada, Wildlife Habitat Canada, Canadian Intermountain Joint Venture, BC Provincial Government (Ministry of Forests, Lands, Natural Resource Operations), Environment and Climate Change Canada’s Canadian Wildlife Service, Windermere District Farmers Institute, Columbia Basin Watershed Network, Columbia Wetlands Stewardship Partners, Ducks Unlimited, Lake Windermere Ambassadors, Wings Over the Rockies, Tourism Golden, College of the Rockies (Golden campus), Columbia Basin Environmental Education Network (CBEEN).
+This program is supported by: Bird Studies Canada, Windermere Rod and Gun Club, Canadian Intermountain Joint Venture, BC Provincial Government (Ministry of Forests, Lands, Natural Resource Operations), Environment and Climate Change Canada’s Canadian Wildlife Service, Windermere District Farmers Institute, Columbia Basin Watershed Network, Columbia Wetlands Stewardship Partners, Ducks Unlimited, Lake Windermere Ambassadors, Wings Over the Rockies, Tourism Golden, College of the Rockies (Golden campus), Columbia Basin Environmental Education Network (CBEEN).

 This program is funded by: